leos2000171/jsonarray/README.md

     string name;
 }

-This is my first time to share me programme code.
+This is my first time to share programme code.
 Please feel free to use it.